 - Implication can be both praiseworthy/blameworthy [as it does not relate to the Shari’ah] – Matters of public interest, sought as a means to an end.

 - Revival and reintroduction of a practice that has a precedent in the Shariah.
-Example: ‘Umar reviving the congregational Tarawih prayers, thus not a bid’ah in the Shar’i sense.
-Though, the Prophet ﷺ did briefly pray the prayer, but he made it clear that he feared that it would be made obligatory on the people if he joined them.
+Example: ‘Umar and the congregational Tarawih prayers, thus not a bid’ah in the Shar’i sense, but rather the initiative of reintroducing an action practiced by the Prophet.
+The Prophet ﷺ did briefly pray the prayer, but he made it clear that he feared that it would be made obligatory on the people if he joined them.
 So the implication here refers to the unprecedented initiative to revive the prayer.

 Shari’ usage of the term Bid’ah:

 At this point in the discussion, they would then plead to authority and state that Imam al-Shafi’i used the words “good bid’ah” in a positive shari’ connotation, as if he would condone a bid’ah and not condemn it.

 It is a clear misrepresentation of the context in which this statement appears.
 Imam al-Shafi’i’s discussion relates to Umar b. al-Khattab’s usage of the terms “Good Bid’ah”, and it’s connotation limited to being linguistic and that it does NOT clash with the Shari’ah or any rulings, and that it is not something averse to the guidance of the Messenger.
 A clear principle being whoever innovates anything into this religion of ours, that was not from it will have it rejected.

 Imam al-Bayhaqi in “as-Sunan al-Kubra” states that it is a contrast between the technical application of the term bid’ah; the legislative [shari’] sense and the linguistic [lughawi] sense.